cannypack/sequelize/docs/manual/core-concepts/paranoid.md

     id: 1
   }
 });
-// UPDATE "posts" SET "deletedAt"=[timestamp] WHERE "deletedAt" IS NULL AND "id" = 1
+// UPDATE "posts" SET "deleted"=[timestamp] WHERE "deleted" IS NULL AND "id" = 1
 ```

 If you really want a hard-deletion and your model is paranoid, you can force it using the `force: true` option: